Note: This article was originally written in June 2017. It was updated in June 2019 to include screenshots and examples from newer versions of Xcode.

 Using the Mac App Store version of Xcode is the simplest way to keep up to date.
-Depending on your App Store settings in System Preferences, apps will update automatically or the OS will prompt you when updates are available.
+Depending on your Preferences in the App Store app, apps will update automatically or you will be prompted when updates are available.

-If using the latest version was always the best thing to do, life would be simple.
+If using the latest version of Xcode was always the best thing to do, life would be simple.

 Life is Not That Simple!